SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

 ### 1.4 SBI
 `SBI` is a submitter implemented `executable` for ASR benchmarking inference:
 * **SBI** can be *C/C++ binary*, *bash, python* scripts (with shebang line such as `#!/usr/bin/env bash`)
-* **SBI** is always invoked in model-image dir, so its code can always use relative path to refer to other programs, scripts and shared libraries inside model-image.
+* **SBI** is always invoked in model-image dir, so its code can use relative path to refer to other resources inside model-image(such as models, configs, credentials, libraries, other programs/scripts)
-* **SBI** should implement an audio-list ASR interface:
+* **SBI** should implement an audio-list ASR decoding:
   ```
   ./SBI <input_audio_list> <result_dir>
   ```